 50. Math for Minecrafters: Adventures in Multiplication & Division by Amanda Brack

-This kid-friendly workbook features well-loved video game characters and concepts to reinforce the development of third and fourth grade math skills.
+This kid-friendly workbook features well-loved video game characters and concepts to reinforce the development of 3rd and 4th grade math skills.
 Puzzles use familiar items from Minecraft like diamond swords, suits of armor, zombies, and magical potions to encourage math practice in gamers.

-Buy it: Math for Minecrafters: Adventures in Multiplication & Division on Amazon
+Buy it: Math for Minecrafters: Adventures in Multiplication & Division at Amazon

 Problem-Solving